SpartnerNL/laravel-excel-docs/csv/1.0/exports/mapping.md

 }
 ```

-### Adding a heading row
+## Adding a heading row

 A heading row can easily be added by adding the `WithHeadings` concern.
 The heading row will be added
-as very first row of the sheet.
+as very first row of the file.

 ```php